Leah Sottile: Career

-Sottile is the author of the book "When the Moon Turns to Blood," about the disappearances of JJ Vallow and Tylee Ryan, and the cases of Lori Vallow and Chad Daybell.
+Sottile is the author of two books: Blazing Eye Sees All: Love Has Won, False Prophets and the Fever Dream of the American New Age and When the Moon Turns to Blood, about the Vallow/Daybell case.

-Sottile covered the Malheur occupation court trials for The Washington Post and Outside Magazine, and regularly talked about the trials as a guest on Oregon Public Broadcasting programming.
-She is the host of the podcasts Bundyville and Bundyville: The Remnant, produced through Longreads, and Two Minutes Past Nine produced by BBC Radio 4.
+Sottile covered the Malheur occupation court trials for The Washington Post and Outside, and regularly talked about the trials as a guest on Oregon Public Broadcasting programming.
+She is the host of the podcasts Bundyville and Bundyville: The Remnant, produced through Longreads.
+In 2020, she hosted Two Minutes Past Nine produced by BBC Radio 4.
+In 2023, she hosted Burn Wild, also produced by the BBC, which looks into the legacy of the Earth Liberation Front.
 She has written for Rolling Stone, Outside, High Country News and The Washington Post on subjects related to the American West.

 Sottile was also the music editor of Spokane, Washington's alt-weekly newspaper, The Inlander.
 She characterizes bands in Spokane as "willing to take a lot more risks," and also says that: "It's super easy to disregard Spokane.
 It's seen as a cultural void.
 But there is a really mobilized youth art movement here that's always anchored in the music scene.
 I've seen shows in boxing rings, art centers, [and] all kinds of alternative spaces.
 People in Spokane are scrappy about making it work.
 That's the backbone of the scene: making a party where there wasn't one before."

 Sottile won first place in a Society of Professional Journalists 2015 competition for the Willamette Week article "The Newest Portlanders".
 Sottile has been a professor of journalism at the University of Montana.